pizarroiker/Data-Analysis-Entertainment-Industry/readme.md

 These results could provide the organization important information about the distribution and temporal range of the analyzed data, which allows us to move forward in the project with a better understanding of the situation.

 ### Plots

+At this stage of the project, I have recognized the importance of presenting the information in a visual and easily understandable way.
+To achieve this, I have chosen to use bar charts, which allow a clear and concise visualization of the data.

+By using bar charts, we are prioritizing clarity and ease of understanding the data.
+This allows us to effectively communicate the results of the analysis and provide an overview of the most popular movies in terms of views.

+One of the first graphs created is the top 10 most viewed movies.
+This bar chart shows in an orderly and hierarchical way the movies that have been most viewed, allowing us to quickly identify which are the most popular.
+This visual approach facilitates the interpretation of the information and helps most people to understand it in a simple way.

+[FOTO GRAFICO]

+In line with our visual and comprehensible approach, we have extended the use of bar charts to represent the top 10 most viewed series.
+This new chart allows us to clearly and concisely visualize the most popular series in terms of number of views.

+[FOTO GRAFICO 2]

+In the final stage of this analysis, I compared content by duration, focusing on movies.
+To do so, I calculated the average number of views for movies with a duration of more than 90 minutes and the average number of views for movies with a duration of less than 90 minutes.

+[FOTO GRAFICO 3]

+I have done the same for TV Shows, comparing the average viewings of those with 2 or less seasons with those with more than 2 seasons.

+[FOTO GRAFICO 4]

+## Data Warehouse